Li Wei (politician, born 1958): Biography

-In May 2013, Li was appointed as a standing member of the CCP Beijing Municipal Committee, as well as head of the Committee's propaganda department.
+In May 2013, Li was appointed as a standing member of the CCP Beijing Municipal Committee, as well as head of the Committee's Publicity Department.
 In January 2017, he was transferred to serve as chairman of the Standing Committee of the Beijing Municipal People's Congress.
 In January 2018, Li was elected as a Beijing delegate to the 13th National People's Congress.
+On January 7, 2023, he relinquished his role as Director of the Standing Committee of the Beijing Municipal People's Congress.